cognitom/devsync/README.md

 # Devsync

 Sync your own npm library directly into the package which depends on it.
-If you're a publisher of libraries on npm, yes, `devsync` has been made for you!
+This is like `npm link` but no symlink and temporally.

 ![concept](concept.png)